genestack/user-tutorials/source/guide/using-genestack-import_include.rst

    :align: center

-If files are unrecognized or recognized incorrectly, you can manually allocate them to a specific data type: drag the raw file and move it to the green "Choose type" box at the top of the page.
+If files are unrecognized or recognized incorrectly, you can manually allocate them to a specific data type: drag the **Upload** file and move it to the green "Choose type" box at the top of the page.

 .. image:: images/unrecognized_uploads.png